goossens/ObjectTalk/docs/About.md

 So what makes ObjectTalk great?

-* It is truly object-oriented as everything is an object (even numbers, strings and functions) with methods.
+* It is truly object-oriented as everything is an object (even numbers, strings and functions) with members and member functions.
 * The language will feel comfortable to everyone who has worked on C-derived languages.
-* Variables are type free and primitive objects like Boolean, Integer, Real and String are automatically converted if required.
+* Variables are dynamically typed and primitive objects like Boolean, Integer, Real and String are automatically converted if required.
 * Functions are first class objects and can be passed as arguments or bound to an object as a method.
+* Variables are lexically scoped and must be declared before use.
-* Variables don't need to be declared.
-They are just assigned in a scope.
+* Variables are automatically captured in closures if required.
 * Variables are always initialized before use.
 * Memory is managed automatically.